-At the time of initial hire, housestaff physicians will be furnished up to four (4) lab coats free of charge.
+At the time of initial hire, housestaff physicians will be furnished up to two CCH lab coats free of charge.
 During their employment, replacements will be furnished free of charge when the condition of the lab coat so warrants.

-At the time of initial hire, housestaff physicians will also be provided with one Rush lab coat free of charge, with laundry services available on site.
+At the time of initial hire, housestaff physicians will also be provided with three Rush lab coats free of charge, with laundry services available on site.